 - Maintenance and Equipment Costs – As mentioned in the first bullet point, maintenance and equipment costs are often a direct effect of a workplace incident or accident.
 Whether it be a malfunction, mishandling, or general wear and tear as the cause, these expenditures can be mountainous.
 However, routine and preventative maintenance on all vehicles and appliances can isolate areas of risk in usage and determine repair needs before they manifest into a more prolific trouble.
 Monitoring and moderating your fleet is another proactive preventative action.

 - Legal Costs – More often than not, these events result in a hike in legal costs.
+In today’s world, it’s also more likely than ever that the worker will hire an accident lawyer to represent them.
 Whether it be as a result of civil litigation or workman’s compensation claims, the prevalence of such affairs results in the requirement to hire law services to deal with the matter.
 According to Total Trax, identifying potential accidents before they occur is a sure-fire way to diminish the likelihood of accruing these costs.
 For example, it is estimated that over 20,000 workers are injured in forklift accidents on an annual basis.
 Implementing comprehensive forklift training would be a sound strategy in quelling those incidents while also bolstering required skills.

 - Salary of Injured Worker – In many instances the end result of these situations is any business picking up the tab for owed salary for the injured worker.
 In fact, is approximated that the average accident can result in over $35,000 in employee wages being shelled out as a result of these scenarios.
 As a result, these enhanced losses can substantially lower profits if the employee in question is an integral part of the material handling or production process.
 Promoting continuous improvement in safety awareness is an excellent approach to staying ahead of the curve when it comes to hazard identification.